10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Banff Rocky Mountain Resort / Cheap Hotels in Banff

-Facilities at the resort include an indoor pool, outdoor hot tubs, sauna, gym, coin-operated laundry facilities, ski storage, and bike rentals.
-So it’s perfect for groups or large families.
+The resort’s facilities include an indoor pool, outdoor hot tubs, sauna, gym, coin-operated laundry facilities, ski storage, and bike rentals, making it perfect for groups or large families.

 Elk+Avenue